 Visual acuity is an important measure of visual quality.
 But life is full of moving objects, objects near and far, colors, and light.
 How do those factor into an assessment of vision?

 Depth perception is an extremely important component of good vision.
-The capacity to ably see and understand the distance between objects is critical for activities like driving, throwing and catching, and running.
+The ability to see the distance between objects is critical for activities like driving, throwing, catching and running.

 Individuals with poor depth perception have trouble visually mapping their surroundings in three dimensions.
 People with conditions like amblyopia or strabismus will often experience a loss of depth perception, as do people with only one eye.